 Assistant Professor, Electrical and Computer Engineering, VolgenauCameron Nowzari's research interests are in the broad area of dynamics, controls, and robotics.
 More specifically, he is interested in the analysis and control of complex distributed and/or networked systems and spreading processes.
 A good example is to imagine a single human operator trying to control a swarm of 1000 robots.
 It is impossible for the human to send individual commands to each robot, but rather the human should send a high level command to the entire swarm.

-Department of Computer Science, College of Engineering and ComputingDegrees PhD, Computer Science, Rice University Master of Science, Computer Science, Clarkson University Bachelor of Science, Computer Science, State University of New York College at Fredonia
+College of Engineering and ComputingDegrees PhD, Computer Science, Rice University Master of Science, Computer Science, Clarkson University Bachelor of Science, Computer Science, State University of New York College at Fredonia

 Director, Center for Air Transportation Systems research, Volgenau